FNNDSC/pflog/README.md

 ```

-This writes messages to default `logObject` under a `logCollection` that is the timestamp of the event transmission.
+This writes messages to a `logObject` called _default_ under a `logCollection` that is the timestamp of the event transmission.
 Within the `logCollection` will be `logEvent`s  prefixed by an incremental counter, so `000-event`, `001-event`, etc.

 ### Decorators and convenience functions